 Hydrogen has long been used in Australia as a fuel for industry (such as steel making and fertilisers) and for oil refining.

-Over the past three years, using hydrogen as a direct energy source has gained momentum around the word, as we look to transition away from fossil fuels to carbon-free alternatives.
+In recent years, using hydrogen as a direct energy source has gained momentum around the word, as we look to transition away from fossil fuels to carbon-free alternatives.

 In mid-2017, the South Australian Government worked with industry to develop a Hydrogen Roadmap for potential investors and to guide the development of South Australia’s hydrogen economy.
+This was updated in mid-2019 as South Australia’s Hydrogen Action Plan.

 There is a strong interest in hydrogen in Australia.
 In addition to releasing the National Hydrogen Strategy, the Government is committed to fast tracking renewable hydrogen projects through their Technology Investment Roadmap which is targeting reduced production costs.
 In early-2020, the Australian Renewable Energy Agency announced it would provide up to $70 million in funding for renewable hydrogen projects which will lead to a range of new projects being developed over the coming years.

-Hydrogen as a clean energy source is already being used in Japan, South Korea, Europe, China and the United States, both as 100% hydrogen and blended with natural gas:
+Hydrogen as a clean energy source is already being used in Japan, South Korea, China, Europe, and the United States, both as 100% hydrogen and blended with natural gas:

 AGN has ultimate responsibility for building and operating the project.